CamiloCode/workshopgit/README.md

 git add *

+7. Commit your changes

-7. git commit -m "message you want to write about"
+git commit -m "message you want to write about"

 8. upload your changes to main repository